The Records & Registration Office is available to help students navigate the path to degree completion.

 Students who elect to reverse transfer credits must complete the following:

-- After successfully completing the determined course(s) with a C or higher, the student must request an official transcript be sent to Bay College.
+- After successfully completing the determined course(s) with a grade of C or higher, the student must request an official transcript be sent to Bay College.
 It is the responsibility of the student to inform Bay College that a transcript has been sent for the purpose of fulfilling their program requirements through Reverse Transfer.

 - Once transcripts have been evaluated and requirements applied for completion of the degree, Bay College will notify the student when degree requirements have been met.
 The degree will be conferred and a diploma or certificate sent to the student.

 The Commencement ceremony is held once each year, on the Saturday following final exams for Winter semester in May.
 Participation in the Commencement Ceremony is strongly encouraged but not required.
 Student Services will issue information and instructions regarding commencement activities.
 Students who wish to participate in the Commencement Ceremony must submit their application for graduation no later than March 1.
 Diplomas and certificates are prepared and mailed to graduates after the completion of all degree or certificate requirements are verified.
 Diplomas and certificates will be mailed to the address on file.

 The National Student Clearinghouse is our authorized agent for providing degree verifications.
 If you need a verification, please sign-in to myBay, click on ‘Current Students’.
 Go to Registrar > Verification > Clearinghouse - then click to continue.